CLASS Will Replace PQA

 More to Come

-The shift to CLASS is tentatively scheduled to take place in the fall of 2022, along with other improvements that are currently underway.
+The shift to CLASS is tentatively scheduled to take place in February 2023, along with other improvements that are currently underway.
 Communication, information, and updates will be shared over the coming months as decisions are made by the Michigan Department of Education-Office of Great Start based on provider and stakeholder feedback.
 Check this webpage for updates along with our Facebook page and sign up for our listserv.